releng-tool/releng-tool-www/index.md

 assist in the release engineering of a project.
-When dealing with the release engineering of a project, assets may be found in multiple locations and may require various methods to extract, build and more. releng-tool can be used to process a defined set of projects which identifiers where resources can be fetched, how packages can be extracted and methods to patch, configure, build and install each individual package for a target root.
+When dealing with the release engineering of a project, assets may be found in multiple locations and may require various methods to extract, build and more. releng-tool can be used to process a defined set of projects which identifies where resources can be fetched, how packages can be extracted and methods to patch, configure, build and install each individual package for a target root.